johnbender/jqm-rails/doc/post.md

 ## Layout

-Aside from including the right assets and viewport meta tag you must also consider how you want to render your jQuery Mobile pages.
+When building your jQuery Mobile application the navigable views are constructed using `data-role=page` annotated `div` elements.
+Fortunately Rails provides a variety of ways to get your content and visual information into a that `div`, but you'll have to make a determination on which fits your use case best.

 The first and least complicated involves simply rendering all your view content into a `data-role=page` div element in the top level application layout (`app/views/layout/application.html.erb`):

 ```html
 <body>